-• Airport Master Plan Status: State law (Pub.
+- Airport Master Plan Status: State law (Pub.
 Util.
-Code §21675(a)) with guidance from the Handbook require an airport land use compatibility plan for a civilian airport to be based upon a long-range airport master plan.
-If no such plan has been approved by the airport proprietor, or if the plan is outdated, as is the case with the Airport, the Compatibility Plan may be based on an ALP drawing accepted for compatibility planning purposes by the Division of Aeronautics.
-The City of San Diego, owner of the Airport, adopted an airport master plan for the facility in 1984.
-The City completed the Montgomery Field Master Plan Update in 2004 but has not yet been adopted the updated airport master plan.
-The City of San Diego's current policies with regard to the development and use of the Airport are reflected in this Compatibility Plan.
+Code, §21675(a)) with guidance from the Handbook require an airport land use compatibility plan for a civilian airport to be based upon a long-range airport master plan.
+If no such plan has been approved by the airport proprietor, or if the plan is outdated, the Compatibility Plan may be based on an ALP drawing accepted for compatibility planning purposes by the Division of Aeronautics.
+An airport master plan has not been completed for the Airport. - Airport Layout Plan: This Compatibility Plan is based on the FAA-approved ALP that was accepted for airport compatibility planning purposes by the California Department of Transportation, Division of Aeronautics (Division of Aeronautics) in June 2008.
+The ALP and the airport diagram, which was amended in January 2008, reflect the anticipated growth of the Airport during at least the next 20 years and depict both existing and planned facilities at the Airport, including the airfield, runway protection zones, and the Airport property boundary.
+A copy of the Division of Aeronautics letter determining that the ALP and updated airport diagram are appropriate and acceptable for use in preparing this Compatibility Plan for the Airport and the SDCRAA's request for written acceptance are provided in Appendix I of this Compatibility Plan.